ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+7 JavaScript Testing Mistakes That Gave Me False Confidence for More Than a Year - <a href="https://javascript.plainenglish.io/7-javascript-testing-mistakes-that-gave-me-false-confidence-for-more-than-a-year-1a74e896c5c6?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Huzair Awan`**

+<blockquote>My tests were lying to me — the specific mistakes that created confidence without creating safety.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2.
+What a JavaScript Meetup Taught a Software Tester About Development - <a href="https://medium.com/@prashantwankhede345/what-a-javascript-meetup-taught-a-software-tester-about-development-ded21856d128?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Prashantwankhede`**

+<blockquote>What a Tester Learned at a Developers Meetup #javascript #meetup
+Continue reading on Medium »</blockquote>

+<h3>3.
 Java Full Stack Developer Placement Guarantee Training Program - <a href="https://medium.com/@vemuriswathi95/java-full-stack-developer-placement-guarantee-training-program-61c8c3a766f1?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Vemuriswathi`**

 <blockquote>The software industry continues to evolve at an extraordinary pace.
 Cloud computing, microservices, Artificial Intelligence, automation…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>4.
 Session Management in Java Web Applications: The Backbone of User Experience - <a href="https://medium.com/@veligodunaveenkumar/session-management-in-java-web-applications-the-backbone-of-user-experience-53c380e8eb1c?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Veligodunaveenkumar`**

 <blockquote>When users interact with a modern web application, they expect the system to remember who they are.
 Whether they are shopping online…
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>5.
 React Components: The Building Blocks of Modern Web Development - <a href="https://medium.com/@julianneagu/react-components-the-building-blocks-of-modern-web-development-8fce167d4d44?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Julian Neagu`**

 <blockquote>React components are the reason modern web development doesn’t feel like building with broken Lego bricks.
 Before components became…
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>6.
 8 JavaScript Mistakes That Took Down My Production App and What I Changed Forever After - <a href="https://javascript.plainenglish.io/8-javascript-mistakes-that-took-down-my-production-app-and-what-i-changed-forever-after-88f2d7bfe74d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Huzair Awan`**

 <blockquote>Each incident was painful, specific and completely preventable — every lesson with the exact fix.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>5.
+<h3>7.
 JavaScript Event Loop Explained: Call Stack, Web APIs, Callback Queue & Timers - <a href="https://medium.com/@joshi.prakash2012/javascript-event-loop-explained-call-stack-web-apis-callback-queue-timers-704b479b3aec?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Prakash Joshi`**

 <blockquote>If you’re learning JavaScript, preparing for frontend interviews, or trying to understand how asynchronous code works under the hood…
-Continue reading on Medium »</blockquote>

-<h3>6.
-8 JavaScript Hacks That Feel Illegal (But Will Save You Hours Every Week) - <a href="https://javascript.plainenglish.io/8-javascript-hacks-that-feel-illegal-but-will-save-you-hours-every-week-2ee763e54cae?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mahad Nadeem`**

-<blockquote>I stopped writing repetitive code the moment I discovered these.
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>7.
-Understanding Blockchain, Cryptocurrency, Wallets, Mining, and Networks: A Beginner’s Guide - <a href="https://medium.com/@0xLead/understanding-blockchain-cryptocurrency-wallets-mining-and-networks-a-beginners-guide-0b7361fe8ab1?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `0xLead | Tusher Imran`**

-<blockquote>Let’s start the deep insight by knowing,
 Continue reading on Medium »</blockquote>

 <br/>